autistic-symposium/backend-and-orchestration-toolkit/communication/README.md

 <br>

-* one request with a long response, but the client must be online and be able to handle the response.
+* one request with a long response, but the client must be online and be able to handle the response

 <br>

-#### basic idea
+#### the basic idea

 1. a response has start and end
 2. client sends a request
 3. server sends logical events as part of response
 4. server never writes the end of the response
 5. it's still a request but an unending response
 6. client parses the streams data
 7. works with HTTP

 <br>